nate-gillman/fourier-head/README.md

 ## Using the Fourier head in your own work

 In [fourier_head.py](fourier_head.py) we implement the Fourier head.
-This is a self-contained file, so you can copy the file into your repo and use it like you would any neural network layer.
+This is a self-contained file, so you can copy it into your codebase and import it like you would any neural network layer.
-For example:
+Example usage:

 ```python
 import torch